kadras-io/kadras-engineering-platform/docs/install.md

   oci_registry:
     server: <oci-server>
     repository: <oci-repository>

-  cosign:
-    secret:
-      name: supply-chain-cosign-key-pair
-      namespace: kadras-packages

-workspace_provisioner:
-  namespaces:
-    - name: default
-  git:
-    credentials:
-      username: <github-username>
-      password: <github-token>
 ```

 * `<domain>` is the base domain name the platform will use to configure the Ingress controller.
 It must be a valid DNS name.
 For example, `lab.thomasvitale.com`.
 * `<oci-server>` is the server of the OCI registry where the platform will publish and consume OCI images.
 It must be the same used in step 3 when creating a Secret with the OCI registry credentials.
 For example, `ghcr.io`, `gcr.io`, `quay.io`, `index.docker.io`.
 * `<oci-repository>` is the repository in the OCI registry where the platform will publish and consume OCI images.
 It must be the same used in step 3 when creating a Secret with the OCI registry credentials.
 For example, it might be your username or organization name depending on which OCI server you're using.
-* `<github-username>` is your username to access your Git repositories on GitHub.
-It's not needed if you won't use the GitOps workflows offered by the platform and only use public Git repositories.
-* `<github-token>` is a token with read/write permissions to access your Git repositories on GitHub.
-It's not needed if you won't use the GitOps workflows offered by the platform and only use public Git repositories.

 ## 6. Install the Platform